 RDE Mini Grants

-The Center for the Humanities is offering a new granting opportunity for graduate students in the humanities under the Redefining Doctoral Education initiative.
+The Center for the Humanities is offering a granting opportunity for graduate students in the humanities under the Redefining Doctoral Education initiative.
 Funding will be available for course-based initiatives in graduate student teaching, as well as to fund events, programs and projects of their own design that align with RDE goals and objectives (see below).

 These mini grant funds exist to offer current humanities graduate students the opportunity to develop pedagogy and programs that will hone RDE-relevant skills and experience, and/or foster dialogues and communities of practice centered around the evolving needs of humanities graduate students.